nerva-project/nerva-docs/docs/guides/nervaone.md

 ![nervaone-first-run-coin](img/nervaone-first-run-coin.png)

-After that, you choose if you want to run Full Node or Wallet Only
+After that, you choose if you want to run Full Node or Wallet Only.

 ![nervaone-first-run-node](img/nervaone-first-run-node.png)

-If you chose to run as Full Node, it will give up option to change client tools download link and once you confirm, it will download, extract and start nervad.
+If you chose to run as Full Node, it will give an option to change client tools download link and once you confirm, it will download, extract and start nervad.

 ## Full Node vs Wallet-Only Mode (Remote Node)